 Getting thereRuperra Home Farm can be accessed from the lane between Draethen and Michaelston-y-Fedw, near Lower Machen.
 We do not give out the postcode to the farm as sat navs will take you off road on tracks which are not suitable for your car.
 The turn off for the event will be well sign-posted from the closed Hollybush pub in Draethen NP10 8GB.
 The nearest bus stop is at Lower Machen on the Newport - Caerphilly Road (Service no. 50) about 2 miles from Ruperra Home Farm.
 Sunday time tables must be checked.
 Help Ruperra Castle Preservation Trust save Ruperra Castle and surrounding buildings and gardens by campaigning to secure them to use for community benefit, and to ensure a better future for our precious local heritage.
 Cadw Open DoorsThis September, more than 200 of Wales’ historic sites, landmarks and hidden gems will offer visitors free entry, events or guided tours.
 It’s all part of Open Doors — Wales’ annual contribution to the European Heritage Days initiative, which invites heritage organisations, private owners, local authorities and others to open their doors or offer activities to the public free of charge during September.

-A new planning application has gone in to widen the gate on the South side of the Ruperra site from its original width of 2.85m to over 6.5m with even bigger metal gates obstructing our public right of way – please tell Caerphilly Council you object to these proposals before 2 July.
+Funded and organised by Cadw, the ever-popular festival of Wales’ built heritage will this year, encourage Welsh residents and visitors alike to explore some of the country’s lesser-known and smaller-scale sites ― several of which are usually closed to the public.
+Find out more about Open Doors and the events on offer A new planning application has gone in to widen the gate on the South side of the Ruperra site from its original width of 2.85m to over 6.5m with even bigger metal gates obstructing our public right of way – please tell Caerphilly Council you object to these proposals before 2 July.
 Public right of way LLanfedw FP1 goes through the Castle grounds between the locked gates at the North to the South of the site (purple line on image).
 This path forms part of the Rhymney River Circular walk, which is enjoyed by many.
 To continue the walk, walkers must currently take a path outside the west wall of the Castle grounds which is very steep and uneven at one end, with the other end being very muddy in the winter.
 Welsh Government guidance for local authorities states that the effect of development on a public right of way is a material consideration in the determination of applications for planning permission and authorities should ensure that the potential consequences are taken into account whenever such applications are considered.
 Planning Policy Wales (PPW) 2024 defines public rights of way as green infrastructure and states that the planning system must protect the provision of green infrastructure.
 LLanfedw FP1 isn’t indicated on any of the proposed site plans.
 The gates proposed are not permitted on a public right of way.
 They would act as a physical and psychological deterrent to walkers.
 Different metal gates were previously approved to obstruct this public right of way when the last planning permission was granted with conditions in January 2023 – despite objections, including by Caerphilly’s own Public Rights of Way department.
 Use your voice to make sure this does not happen again so we can continue to enjoy our heritage, and views of the only pageant castle in Wales.
 Take a few minutes to send in a comment to object to these gates obstructing our right of way before 2 July.
 To comment, visit Caerphilly Council’s Planning Portal called Public Access: And search for: 24/0439/FULL: Widen the south drive entrance located within the perimeter boundary wall to the south west of the castle.
 You can view the associated documents and click on 'comments' to make a comment.
 You can also view the heritage impact assessment .
 If you would like to make comments on the impact of widening the gates and the removing part of the Listed wall please search for ref: 24/0440/LBC.
 Find out more about walks and visiting the area Join the Ruperra Castle Preservation Trust to honour the D-Day 80th anniversary at 19:30 on Thursday 6 June at Machen United Services Club, Forge Road, Machen, Caerphilly CF83 8PH.

 The event will include: